gabrielsyphan/Springcloud-Microservice-Flower-Store/README.md

 # Springcloud Microservices - Flower Store
-This is a Flower store created in a microservice architecture using Springboot, Eureka, Ribbon, OpenFeign, Config Service and so on.
+This is a Flower store created in a microservice architecture using Springboot, Eureka, Ribbon, OpenFeign, Config Service, Sleuth + Papertrail to Distributed Tracing.

 ## Configuration
 You should have Docker compose, Maven and JDK 17 installed on your machine.